model-checking/kani-verifier-blog/_posts/2023-08-25-using-kani-to-validate-security-boundaries-in-aws-firecracker.md

 title: Using Kani to Validate Security Boundaries in AWS Firecracker
 ---

-AWS is committed to achieving the highest levels of security in the cloud.
-To work towards this goal, we have applied the Kani model checker to verify safety-critical properties in core components of the Firecracker Virtual Machine Monitor using mathematical logic.
+Security assurance is paramount for any system running in the cloud.
+To take a step foward the highest levels of security, we have applied the [Kani model checker](https://github.com/model-checking/kani) to verify safety-critical properties in core components of the [Firecracker Virtual Machine Monitor](https://firecracker-microvm.github.io/) using mathematical logic.

 Firecracker is an open source project written in Rust which uses the Linux Kernel-based Virtual Machine (KVM) to create and manage microVMs.
 Firecracker has a minimalist design which allows fast (~150ms) microVM start-up time, secure multi-tenancy of microVMs on the same host and memory/CPU over-subscription.
 Firecracker is currently used in production by AWS Lambda, AWS Fargate and parts of AWS Analytics to build their service platforms.

-For the past 7 months, Felipe Monteiro, an Applied Scientist on the [Kani](https://github.com/model-checking/kani/) team and Patrick Roy, a Software Development Engineer from the [AWS Firecracker](https://github.com/firecracker-microvm/firecracker) team, collaborated to develop Kani harnesses for Firecracker.
+For the past 7 months, [Felipe Monteiro](https://feliperodri.github.io/), an Applied Scientist on the Kani team and [Patrick Roy](https://uk.linkedin.com/in/patrick-roy-31929323a), a Software Development Engineer from the AWS Firecracker team, collaborated to develop Kani harnesses for Firecracker.
 As a result of this collaboration, the Firecracker team is now running 27 Kani harnesses across 3 verification suites in their continuous integration pipelines (taking approximately 15 minutes to complete), ensuring that all checked properties of critical systems are upheld on every code change.

 In this blog post, we show how Kani helped Firecracker harden two core components, namely our I/O rate limiter and I/O transport layer (VirtIO), presenting the issues we were able to identify and fix.
 Particularly, the second part of this post picks up from a [previous Kani/Firecracker blogpost](https://model-checking.github.io/kani-verifier-blog/2022/07/13/using-the-kani-rust-verifier-on-a-firecracker-example.html) and shows how improvements to Kani over the last year made verifying conformance with a section of the VirtIO specification feasible.